timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

       number of updates, number of objects, the length of the validity period, and size of objects.
-   3. RP behaviour, e.g., using HTTP compression, requiring timeouts or minimum transfer speed for downloads, and using conditional HTTP requests (Section 13 of [@!RFC9110]).
+   3. RP behaviour, e.g., using HTTP compression, requiring timeouts or minimum transfer speed for downloads, and using conditional HTTP requests ([@!RFC9110, section 13]).

-When an RRDP repository server is reacheable via a congested network link or otherwise overloaded (i.e., demand somehow exceeds available capacity), this can cause a cascading failure in which the aggregate load on the server continues to increase, resulting in degraded service for all RPs.
+When an RRDP repository server is reachable via a congested network link or otherwise overloaded (i.e., demand somehow exceeds available capacity), this can cause a cascading failure in which the aggregate load on the server continues to increase, resulting in degraded service for all RPs.
 For example, when an RP